phaserjs/phaser/README.md

 ![JSDelivr](https://img.shields.io/jsdelivr/npm/hm/phaser?style=for-the-badge)
 ![GitHub](https://img.shields.io/github/downloads/phaserjs/phaser/total?style=for-the-badge)

-Phaser is a fast, free, and fun open source HTML5 game framework that offers WebGL and Canvas rendering across desktop and mobile web browsers and has been actively developed for over 10 years.
+Phaser is a fast, free, and fun open source HTML5 game framework that offers WebGL and Canvas rendering across desktop and mobile web browsers and has been actively developed for over 13 years.

-Games can be built for the web, or as YouTube Playables, Discord Activities, Twitch Overlays or compiled to iOS, Android, Steam and native apps using 3rd party tools.
+Games can be built for the web, or as YouTube Playables, Discord Activities, Reddit games, Twitch Overlays or compiled to iOS, Android, Steam and native apps using 3rd party tools.
 You can use JavaScript or TypeScript for development.
 Phaser supports over 40 different front-end frameworks including React and Vue.

 Phaser is commercially developed and maintained by **Phaser Studio Inc** along with our fantastic open source community.
 As a result of rapid support, and a developer friendly API, Phaser is currently one of the [most starred](https://github.com/collections/javascript-game-engines) game frameworks on GitHub.